SOMALILAND – The Trip

 Hargeisa International Airport (HGA) is served by Ethiopian Airlines, Air Djibouti and flydubai.

 Accommodation.
 1. Oriental Hotel 2.
-Saacid Hotel next to the central mosque, basic, clean and with private bathroom $10.
+Saacid Hotel next to the central mosque, basic, clean and with a private bathroom $10.

 War Memorial.